jorgmayo/recursionschemes/recursionTalk.md

 ----

-If we take a fast recap, what we have is a functor `RingF` and our `Fix` that can transform our functor into a recursive data Type.
-The `Fix[]` type constructor has two functions, called fix and unfix that, as we alrready said, defines the equality `Fix[F] = F[Fix[F]]` for any functor.
-Our goal of lifting `evalToInt: RingF[Int] => Int` can be translated to find a function `m: Fix[F] => Int` related to `evalToInt`.
+If we take a fast recap, what we have is a functor `RingF` and our `Fix` that can transform our functor into an inductive data type.
+The `Fix[_]` type constructor has two functions, called `fix` and `unfix` that, as we already said, defines the type equality `Fix[F] = F[Fix[F]]`.
+Our goal now is to transform our algebra `evalToInt: RingF[Int] => Int` into a function that can traverse our inductive data type.
+This is equivalent to find a function `m: Fix[RingF] => Int`.
+More generally, we can represent this idea for every functor and every algebra `eval: F[A] => A`.
 Lest make a simple diagram that represent all this ideas

 <p align="center" >
     <img src="examples/example3.png" />
 </p>

-Looking a this diagram, if we want to define `m` we only need to follow the diagram and composing the functions, i.e, taking `m` as `eval o map(m) o unfix`.
+Looking at this diagram, if we want to define `m` we only need to read the diagram and composing the functions, i.e., taking `m` as `eval o map(m) o unfix`.
 But, to understand it better, lets see first the case of `RingF` and `evalToInt`:

 <p align="center">
     <img src="examples/example4.png"/>
 </p>

-In this case, the recursive call comes from the call `.map(m)`, because `m` is the function we are defining.
+In this case, the recursive call comes from the call `map(m)`, because `m` is the function we are defining.
 In this case, we can implement such function as

 ```scala
 def cata: Fix[RingF] => Int = {